instea/react-native-color-picker/README.md

   />
 )
 ```

 Color picker will use space you provide.
 Therefore it is necessary to provide styles that will determine picker's size.

+For HoloPicker (`ColorPicker`) you might need to install `@react-native-community/slider` and pass it (or any other Slider compatible component) as `sliderComponent` prop if you don't want to use deprecated RN `Slider`.

 ## API